mmonj/class-notes/docs/CSCI 370 - Software Engineering/documents/lecture-12.md

 }
 ```

+- `StockMarket` notifies `WallStreet` and `SEC` which both implement `Observer`.

 ---

-## Strategy Pattern
+## 🧩 Strategy Pattern

 ### Purpose

-- Replaces inheritance with **composition** for behavior reuse.
+- Replaces inheritance with composition to inject behavior at runtime.
-- Promotes **code flexibility** by injecting behavior rather than inheriting it.

-### Design Principle
+### Principle

-- **Favor composition over inheritance**.
+- Favor **composition over inheritance**.
-- Inheritance leads to fragile base class problems:
-  - Modifying the parent class can unintentionally break child classes.
-- Composition allows passing only the required behavior.
+- Supports Open/Closed Principle: open for extension, closed for modification.

-### Example: Duck Simulation
+### Example

 ```java
 Duck d = new Duck(new RealFly(), new LoudQuack());
 ```

-- `RealFly` and `LoudQuack` are strategy classes implementing `FlyBehavior` and `QuackBehavior` interfaces.
+- `RealFly` and `LoudQuack` implement `FlyBehavior` and `QuackBehavior`
-- Different behaviors can be swapped easily.

-### Open/Closed Principle

-- **Open for extension**, **closed for modification**.
-- Add new behaviors (e.g., `SilentQuack`) without modifying existing code.
-- Reduces risk of introducing bugs in stable code.
+- Can swap strategies without changing Duck class

 ---

+## 🧭 Software Project Lifecycle Phases (Correct Order)

+1. Feasibility Study – Can it be built within budget/tech constraints?
+2. Requirements – Define what the system should do
+3. Design – Architecting system components
+4. Development – Actual coding
+5. Testing – Verify correctness and reliability
+6. (Optional) Deployment, Maintenance

+---

+## 🔁 Reusability and Maintainability

+- **Reusability**: Design components/modules that can be reused across projects
+- **Maintainability**: Especially important in high employee turnover environments
+  - Ensures knowledge isn’t lost
+  - Simplifies onboarding

+---

+## 👨‍💻 Software Engineering Essentials

+- You **don’t need a degree** to be a software engineer
+- A software project involves more than code:
+  - People
+  - Hardware
+  - Budget
+  - Legal/regulatory constraints

+---

-## Summary of Design Patterns Covered
+## 📋 Summary of Design Patterns Covered

 | Pattern   | Purpose                                           | Benefit                                         |
 | --------- | ------------------------------------------------- | ----------------------------------------------- |